List of Marvel Comics characters: V: Vanguard

 Vanguard (Nikolai Krylenko) is a mutant in the Marvel Universe.
 Created by Bill Mantlo and Carmine Infantino, the character first appeared in Iron Man #109 in April 1978.
 Within the context of the stories, Vanguard is one of the Soviet Super-Soldiers and the son of Sergei Krylov.
 He is trained as a soldier and comes into conflict with Iron Man, Jack of Hearts, and other Avengers.
 After dying and being resurrected by his father during the Dire Wraith invasion of Russia, Vanguard becomes the new Red Guardian and leads the Winter Guard.
-As the new Red Guardian, he battles Weapon X, King Hyperion, and the Intelligencia.
-He was later present when the Winter Guard was reunited.

 Krylenko is the brother of Laynia Petrovna / Darkstar.
 He is a mutant, capable of generating a body-wide force field that repels electromagnetic and kinetic energy.
 He typically focuses this field through a medium, such as the vibranium shield supplied to him by Executive Security Committee or through a sickle and hammer that he usually carries.
 He also directs this force against the earth itself to obtain flight.
 Krylenko wears a more advanced suit than previous Red Guardians, which is lined with circuitry that works in conjunction with the compact computer on his shield, not only enabling the guided flight and return of what he's using to focus his mutant energy through their digital connection, but the amplification of the effects of his own energy field.